stevanussetiawan/stevanussetiawan/README.md

 ### Hi there I'm Stev <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Data Scientist with a Bachelor's degree in Physics, specializing in Theoretical Physics.

 I’m a **AI Developer** with a Bachelor's degree in Physics, specializing in Theoretical Physics.
 My expertise lies in applying advanced analytical techniques to solve real-world problems using Data Science, Machine Learning, and Deep Learning.

 - 🔬 I enjoy bridging the gap between theory and application, leveraging my physics background to develop cutting-edge AI solutions.